pkemp/influxdb-query-parser/README.md

 	- `limitKey`: Name of the query parameter for result count limit and skip
 	- `filterKey`: Name of the query parameter for filters
 	- `aggregateKey`: Name of the query parameter for aggregations
+	- `fillKey`: Name of the query parameter for aggregate fill

 ### parser.parse(query)